jrawbits/VisionEval-Wiki-JR/Home.md

 VisionEval is a programming framework for disaggregate strategic planning models.
 Background information is available on the project [webpage](https://gregorbj.github.io/VisionEval/).
 This site is focused on management of the collaborative effort.

+### Contributions
+A good place to start when considering contributing to VisionEval is the [Goals and Objectives](Goals-and-Objectives-of-VisionEval-Model-System) page.
+In addition, the [Working Together](Working-Together) page describes how we use version control and our test system, and the [Automated-Testing](Automated-Testing) describes our test setup in more detail.

 ### Modules & Packages
 Modules perform individual tasks and are the fundamental building blocks of VisionEval code (e.g., create households).
 They perform single or multiple (sub-module) functions.
 Packages are logically related combinations of one or more modules organized into libraries, as a way to distribute the VisionEval code (e.g. HH synthesis including location, income, age, etc.).
 Each module is assigned to a package.